-Summer, which seems to run from early August to the beginning of October around here, is a nice time to eat at a restaurant with outdoor patio space.
+Summer — which seems to continue through to the beginning of October around here — is a nice time to eat at a restaurant with outdoor patio space.
 The sound of kids rejecting their food can drift up into the heavens instead of bouncing off the walls and driving us all crazy.
-With a little help from you readers, we’ve got a couple of nice restaurant lists going.
+Thanks to our facebook community and real-life friends, we know where to send you for good food with a breeze.

-Here are ten kid-friendly restaurants in Berkeley with outdoor seating:
+Here's our top kid-friendly restaurants in Berkeley with outdoor seating (from North to South):

 - Barney's – Serving burgers and fries in many flavors, Barney's outdoor seating is up above street level.
 The view is not picturesque, but rather the bustling Gourmet Ghetto.